Samsung Galaxy S series evolution

 Samsung Galaxy S21, S21 Plus and S21 Ultra (2021)

-, and then the even bigger and bulkier 6.8" S21 Ultra that also has the most advanced camera setup of the three.
+The Galaxy S21 series comes in three flavors: the compact, 6.2" Galaxy S21, the larger-screen, 6.7" Galaxy S21 Plus, and then the even bigger and bulkier 6.8" S21 Ultra that also has the most advanced camera setup of the three.

 All three phones share a lot in common: all are powered by the same top-end Qualcomm Snapdragon 888 chip (an Exynos 2100 processor if you live outside the US), all support 120Hz fast refresh rates and all run on Android 11 with the Samsung's custom One UI 3.1 that brings sleeker looks and added functionality.
 All three phones also support 5G connectivity.